ahmdxsdk/creativo/README.md

-# Criativ Landing Page - Creative Agency Cmpany Website using HTML5, CSS3, Bootstrap5 and JavaScript
+# Criativo Landing Page - Creative Agency Cmpany Website using HTML5, CSS3, Bootstrap5 and JavaScript

 ![Landing Page](/images/preview.png)

-The project involves the creation of an Criativ Landing Page - Creative Agency Cmpany Website using HTML, CSS, Bootstrap 5, and JavaScript.
-Criativ Landing Page  aims to provide a user-friendly and responsive platform for learners to access educational content.
+The project involves the creation of an Criativo Landing Page - Creative Agency Cmpany Website using HTML, CSS, Bootstrap 5, and JavaScript.
+Criativo Landing Page  aims to provide a user-friendly and responsive platform for learners to access educational content.

 ## Introduction